MrMicrowaveOven/StudentProgressGraph/README.md

-# AppSkeleton
+# Climate Change Data

-This is a skeleton that I like to use to pump out quick and simple applications.
-This way most of the formatting is already done.
+Just a simple project working with the National Centers for Environmental Information API.